 - Provided training for 32,322 teachers in partnership with the Ministry of Education and World Bank to help improve teaching and learning for Sri Lankan primary and secondary school students in 2014-15.

 - Ensured that women were equally represented on 100% of the 1,036 local management committees supported through our funding to the North East Local Services Improvement Project.

 - Provided access to safe water for more than 87,000 people through a public private partnership with World Vision, local government and 21 tea estates between 2013 and 2015.

 - Demined approximately 76 square kilometres of land, removing 2379 anti-personnel mines, 2577 unexploded ordinance and 1066 small arms and ammunitions in 2014-15.

 - Helped the Forestry Department and communities to regenerate 23,000 hectares of forest and enable over 90,000 people to adopt innovative agricultural practices to increase their income and protect the environment long-term between 2012 and 2015.

 Our changing program

-Australia has reduced the size of its aid program to Sri Lanka, commensurate with Sri Lanka’s emergence as a middle income country.
-With an estimated total ODA budget in 2015-16 of $27.3 million, the aid program will catalyse reform and leverage additional resources from the Sri Lankan government, the private sector and the community sector.
-The program will continue its transition from post-conflict reconstruction to supporting economic growth and improving governance.
-The overall reduction in the aid program has been managed through the natural conclusion of existing projects, without the need for discontinuing projects ahead of schedule.
-We are focused on enabling and equipping other development actors – including the Sri Lankan government, private sector and civil society – to deliver sustainable economic growth.
+With an estimated total ODA budget in 2016-17 of $27.5 million, the aid program will catalyse reform and leverage additional resources from the Sri Lankan government, the private sector and the community sector.
+The program will continue its transition from post-conflict reconstruction to supporting economic growth and improving governance, reflecting Sri Lanka’s emergence as a middle income country.
+We will focus on enabling and equipping other development actors – including the Sri Lankan government, private sector and civil society – to deliver sustainable economic growth.